-What do you want it to look like?
-Steel or aluminum roofs can be painted just about any color and they can complement the look of your building.
+What do you want your roof to look like?
+Steel or aluminum roofs can be painted just about any color and they can complement the look of your home or building.
 Stainless steel leaves you with a shiny finish and can look great on modern structures.
-Copper has a rich, natural-finish and changes color over time.
+Copper has a rich, natural finish and changes color over time.
 You should think hard about how the different types of materials will look and work with your existing design.

 - Consider maintenance

 Painted metal may need work every few years to maintain its appearance.
 Stainless steel and copper, so long as you don’t mind the deepening of the color, can be pretty much left alone for many years.
 If you don’t like the copper changing color, you’ll have to maintain it every few years to make sure it stays shiny and bright.

 A metal roof will offer protection against the elements for the most part.
 Metal roofing will not burn or support combustion, making it a good roof to have in case of fire.
 Experience has shown that metal roofs perform best under windy conditions and tend to stay put in the case of hurricanes and tornadoes.
 Metal is immune to water absorption and most metal roofs will not be damaged by hail.

 If a metal roof is properly designed and installed, it can help you save money on your energy bill.
 There are metal roofs that include insulation underlaying and special reflective coatings to deflect solar radiation.
 If you use those types of materials in your roof, you could keep your attic cooler in the summer and warmer in the winter.
 This will reduce your energy consumption and make your bill lighter, helping to offset the price of the roof itself.

 - They increase the likelihood of my home getting struck by lightning